elastic/apm/specs/agents/tracing-spans-destination.md

 **Usage**

-Each unique resource will result in node on the service map.
+Each unique resource will result in a node on the service map.
 Also, APM Server will roll up metrics based on the resource.
 These metrics are currently used for the [dependencies table](https://www.elastic.co/guide/en/kibana/current/service-overview.html#service-span-duration) on the service overview page.